speakeasy-api/openapi-directory/SDKs/github.com/api.github.com/1.1.4/typescript/README.md

 * `issuesAddAssignees` - Add assignees to an issue
 * `issuesAddLabels` - Add labels to an issue
 * `issuesCheckUserCanBeAssigned` - Check if a user can be assigned
+* `issuesCheckUserCanBeAssignedToIssue` - Check if a user can be assigned to a issue
 * `issuesCreate` - Create an issue
 * `issuesCreateComment` - Create an issue comment
 * `issuesCreateLabel` - Create a label